ethand605/GitHub_Owner/README.md

 ## Ideas for Future Work

-1. Break it down to smaller unit - file/line level
+1. Break it down to smaller units - file/line level scoring
 2. Pull requests/issues support
 3. (Wild idea) If queried frequently, translate commit graph to a graph database, e.g., neo4j.
-No need for aggregation/parsing
+No need for aggregation/parsing at code level
-4. Assuming this is a long-running server, implement re-pull and cache invalidation
+4. Assuming this is a long-running server, implement re-pull and cache invalidation mechanism
 5. Different weights for different files, e.g., README.md is more important than .gitignore
 6. Support recursive query: querying a parent directory should also calculate and cache the experts for its subdirectories
    - a. https://imgur.com/rr7gWz4